 Our executive officers and key members of our human resources function help support the Compensation and Governance Committee's executive compensation process and the Chief Executive Officer and Group General Counsel regularly attend and participate in portions of the Compensation and Governance Committee's meetings.
 Our Chief Executive Officer provides the Compensation and Governance Committee with strategic context regarding our products, underwriting and operational risks, strategy and performance, and shareholder value-creation over time.
-He also advises the Compensation and Governance Committee on watters such as the alignment of our incentive plan performance measures with our overall strategy and the impact of the design of our equity incentive awards on our ability to attract, motivate and retain highly talented executive officers.
-The Chief Executive Officer also makes recommendations regarding the compensation and Governance Committee vecutive officers, and reports to the Compensation and Governance Committee regarding his evaluation of their performance.
+He also advises the Compensation and Governance Committee on matters such as the alignment of our incentive plan performance measures with our overall strategy and the impact of the design of our equity incentive awards on our ability to attract, motivate and retain highly talented executive officers.
+The Chief Executive Officer also makes recommendations regarding the compensation of key executive officers who report to him, including our named executive officers, and reports to the Compensation and Governance Committee regarding his evaluation of their performance.
 Our Group General Counsel provides input on the Board's and the Compensation and Governance Committee's governance and legal obligations and analyses of developments relating to the legal and regulatory environment applicable to us.
 In addition, our executive officers collaborate on the development of our strategic plan, which the Compensation and Governance Committee uses as the basis for setting the goals and targets for our performance-based compensation.